 What Investors Are Looking At In The Stem Cell Sector

-In anticipation of a Phase 2 clinical update, Brainstorm Cell Therapeutics Inc (NASDAQ: BCLI) stock rallied nearly 100 percent.
+In anticipation of a Phase 2 clinical update, Brainstorm (BCLI) stock rallied nearly 100%.
 The stock has now sharply retreated after the company announced a warrant exercise agreement.

-Neuralstem, Inc. (NYSE: CUR) has a similar situation approaching.
-The company is expected to provide Phase 2 clinical results for NSI-566 for ALS in the second quarter.
+Neuralstem (CUR) has a similar situation approaching.
+The company is expected to provide Phase 2 clinical results for NSI-566 for ALS in late January.
 Currently, the patients are undergoing an observation period and the data is locked.

-Neuralstem CEO Richard Garr is presenting at the Biotech Showcase on Tuesday, January 13 at 12 p.m.
-EST. At the showcase, he will give an update on the clinical trial.
+Neuralstem CEO Richard Garr is presenting at the Biotech Showcase today, January 13 at 12 p.m.
+EST. At the showcase he will give an update on the clinical trial.

-Athersys, Inc. (NASDAQ: ATHX) will also be presenting at the same conference this Tuesday at 2 p.m EST.
+Athersys (ATHX) will also be presenting at the same conference today at 2 p.m EST.

-Pluristem Therapeutics Inc. (NASDAQ: PSTI) is a stem cell company that is partnered with United Therapeutics Corporation (NASDAQ: UTHR).
+Pluristem (PSTI) is a stem cell company that is partnered with United Therapeutics (UTHR).
 The companies are conducting a Phase 1 trial of PLX-PAD for pulmonary arterial hypertension.
 Safety data is expected in the first half of 2015.

-Verastem is expected to announce an interim analysis for its Phase II trial for VS-6063 (for mesothelioma) in the second quarter.
-Stemline recently raised about $60 million in a secondary offering; it will present at the J.P.
+Verastem is expecting to announce an interim analysis for their Phase II trial for VS-6063 for mesothelioma in the second quarter.
+Stemline recently raised about $60 million in a secondary offering and will be presenting at the J.P.
 Morgan Healthcare Conference this week.

 Other stem cell companies include NeoStem (NBS) and StemCells (STEM).